Naturaily/Naturaily-netlify/_posts/2020-08-24-comparison-of-15-headless-cms-for-jamstack-websites.md

 ---
-title: Comparison of 15 Headless CMS for JAMstack Websites
+title: Comparison of 15 headless CMS for JAMstack websites
 description: >-
   Which Headless CMS is right for my JAMstack development?
-Take a look at the following comparison
+Take a look at the following comparison of Butter CMS, Cockpit, ContentFul, CosmicJS, Craft CMS, Dato CMS, Directus, Forestry and many more.
 slug: comparison-of-15-headless-cms-for-jamstack-websites
 layout: post
 date: '2020-08-24 03:29:40 +0200'